jvalenzuela/atform/doc/source/intro.rst

 While the test author will need to write what are in fact small Python programs to use this system, no previous experience with Python or other programming language is required.
-Only elementary Python knowledge is needed to use the testgen package, much of which can be gleaned from the examples in this guide.
+Only elementary Python knowledge is needed to use the |project_name| package, much of which can be gleaned from the examples in this guide.
-Furthermore, Python's popularity means a wealth of information is available online, all of which will be directly applicable as testgen is a normal Python package, and does not alter or limit the language in any way.
+Furthermore, Python's popularity means a wealth of information is available online, all of which will be directly applicable as |project_name| is a normal Python package, and does not alter or limit the language in any way.